ryedin/site/_languages/django.md

 title: "Python (Django)"
 ---

 Getting started with Django on Convox is easy.
-Your app will need a `Dockerfile`, `docker-compose.yml`, and `.dockerignore`, which you can either provide or generate using `convox init`.
+Your app will need a `Dockerfile` and `docker-compose.yml`.

-## Getting Started

-Go to your local source directory and run `convox init`:

-    $ cd ~/myapp
-    $ convox init
-    Initializing django
-    Writing Dockerfile...
-OK
-    Writing docker-compose.yml...
-OK
-    Writing .dockerignore...
-OK

 See [Preparing an Application](/docs/preparing-an-application) for more details.